 The Company repurchased stock in accordance with its stock repurchase program during 2021.
-See Part II, Item 2, "Unregistered Sales of Equity Securities and Use of Proceeds", of this Form 10-Q for further information.
+These shares were retired immediately upon repurchase and not included in treasury stock.
+See Part II, Item 2, "Unregistered Sales of Equity Securities and Use of Proceeds," of this Form 10-Q for further information.